Skip to content

 Active Minds

-Active Minds is a national organization focused on raising mental health awareness, fighting mental health stigma, and inspiring positive change on college campuses.
+Active Minds is an undergraduate national college student organization focused on raising mental health awareness, fighting mental health stigma, and inspiring positive change on college campuses.
 Our chapter works with UHS, UCC, and various student organizations and organizes campus-wide events to educate the student body on issues of mental health, challenge stigmatizing beliefs, and provide a safe and positive environment for students to share their experiences.
 We believe in compassionate advocacy, and strive to work towards a campus climate where students, staff, faculty, and administration prioritize all aspects of wellness.

-Wilson Commons Student Activities
+Student Activities

 Off Campus Resources